Tesseract: Tessellation

 The tesseract, like all hypercubes, tessellates Euclidean space.
 The self-dual tesseractic honeycomb consisting of 4 tesseracts around each face has Schläfli symbol {4,3,3,4}.
 Hence, the tesseract has a dihedral angle of 90°.

 The tesseract's radial equilateral symmetry makes its tessellation the unique regular body-centered cubic lattice of equal-sized spheres, in any number of dimensions.

 Related polytopes and honeycombs

-The tesseract is 4th in a series of hypercube:

-The tesseract (8-cell) is the third in the sequence of 6 convex regular 4-polytopes (in order of size and complexity).

-As a uniform duoprism, the tesseract exists in a sequence of uniform duoprisms: {p}×{4}.

 The regular tesseract, along with the 16-cell, exists in a set of 15 uniform 4-polytopes with the same symmetry.
 The tesseract {4,3,3} exists in a sequence of regular 4-polytopes and honeycombs, {p,3,3} with tetrahedral vertex figures, {3,3}.
 The tesseract is also in a sequence of regular 4-polytope and honeycombs, {4,3,p} with cubic cells.